-AnesthesiaLocal anesthetic will be given to numb the throat.
-It will also help to prevent coughing and gagging.
+AnesthesiaLocal anesthetic will be given to numb the throat and you will have sedation.
+These will also help to prevent coughing and gagging.
 Sometimes, a bronchoscopy is done under general anesthesia.
 In this case, you will be asleep.

 Description of the ProcedureThe bronchoscope is a long, thin tube.
 It will be inserted through the nose or mouth.
 The scope will be passed down the throat and into the lungs.The scope sends an image of the lung tissue to a monitor.
 The images and the scope may be used to remove a small tissue sample.
 If a foreign body is present, it may be removed through the scope.
 If a lavage is planned, a water solution may be used to wash an area.
 The solution is then removed and sent to a lab for examination.

 Immediately After ProcedureThe removed tissue or secretions will be sent to a lab for examination.

 How Long Will It Take?Less than 1 hour